 - The reason why you’re contacting (aka the actual message).

 - Your signature.

 Now, there’s one more truly important thing when it comes to email communication.
-One I’ve mentioned briefly in the beginning of this post.
+I’ve mentioned briefly at the beginning of this post.
 That is: selecting your voice carefully.